-It’s the small, handheld device that has a mouthpiece on one end.
-It’s usually lightweight and made of plastic.
+It’s a small, handheld device that has a mouthpiece on one end and is usually lightweight and made of plastic.
 The bottom of the nebulizer is a nebulizer cup.

 It’s a small cup for inserting solution into.
 The bottom of the cup has a small opening.